w3c/wai-curricula/content/content-structure.md

 * write unique, descriptive, and meaningful page titles
 * provide information about the current step in the page title when the page is part of a multi-step process
 * provide relevant and unique information first in page titles
-* employ accessible tools that produce appropriate markup for accessible page titles
+* employ accessible tools that produce appropriate markup for page titles

 #### Teaching Ideas for Topic